drblain/djinn/README.md

 - [ ] Redefine EntityId, ComponentId, and SystemId using struct{ size_t } to enforce strong typing.
 (Also add std hash support)
 - [ ] Add an assertion that a System is inserted before all Systems that depend on it
 - [ ] Fix issue where ThreadPool hangs when shutting down even though all threads have stopped
+- [ ] Figure out the best way to add/manage context managers and contexts